LizEasterbrooks/hello-world/README.md

 programming languages I know.
 (Imma skip MASM if that's alright with everyone ;3).

 I wrote the seed of the actualCode file in C, so how about C++ first.

+And then I could try JavaScript, but since JS mostly works within webpages...
+I'm not really sure what else to out other than console.log or use an alert...
+I'll work on that ^_^